GavinTheArchitect/CODENAME_AETHERIUS/README.md

 This single project is the perfect canvas to demonstrate my entire, multifaceted skill set.

 #### 🧠 Multi-Domain Intelligence: Strategic, Real-Time Analysis
 The AI has the capability to query the current date and time to form a comprehensive attack based on the **politics, business, media, and psychology** of the current world by leveraging real-time search capabilities.
+The AI also looks at the entire world history of the human race and not just current events to make decisions.

 #### 🔴 Offensive Security & Red Teaming
 The platform includes a module for **AI-generated attack plans**.
 The AI analyzes a target's profile (gleaned from OSINT) and devises multi-stage attack chains, demonstrating my red team and threat-hunting mindset.